There are a number of benefits available to surviving spouses, children, and parents of deceased veterans.

 DIC is a monthly benefit payable to eligible survivors of;

-The surviving spouse is eligible if they validly married the veteran before January 1, 1957, or was married to a service member who died on active duty, active duty for training, or inactive duty for training, or married to the veteran within 15 years of separation from the period of service in which the injury or disease that caused the veteran's death began, or was married to the veteran for a minimum of one year, or had a child with the veteran, AND cohabited with the veteran continuously until the veteran's death, and is not currently remarried (a surviving spouse who remarries on or after December 16, 2003, and attained the age of 57, is entitled to continue to receive DIC).
+The surviving spouse is eligible if they validly married the veteran before January 1, 1957; or was married to a service member who died on active duty, active duty for training, or inactive duty for training; or married to the veteran within 15 years of separation from the period of service in which the injury or disease that caused the veteran's death began; or was married to the veteran for a minimum of one year; or had a child with the veteran, AND cohabited with the veteran continuously until the veteran's death, and is not currently remarried (a surviving spouse who remarries on or after December 16, 2003, and attained the age of 57, is entitled to continue to receive DIC).

 Surviving children may be eligible for DIC if they were not included on the surviving spouse's DIC, unmarried, and under the age of 18, or between 18 and 23 and attending school.

-Currently (2021) the rate for DIC is $1,357.56 monthly for an eligible surviving spouse.
+Currently (2024) the rate for DIC is $1,612.75 monthly for an eligible surviving spouse.
 The rate increases for every qualifying dependent child and if the spouse is housebound or in the need of aid and attendance.
-The VA also adds a transitional benefit of $301.00 to the monthly DIC if there are children under the age of 18, which is based on a family unit and not on individual children.
+The VA also adds a transitional benefit of $342.00 (2024) to the monthly DIC if there are children under the age of 18, which is based on a family unit and not on individual children.

 Note 2: A claim for DIC also acts as a claim for Substitution as well!.